 By preventing them from using transparent, regulated and legitimate funding channels, humanitarian agencies are facing financial challenges that risk the delivery of aid to those in crises who are already working at their capacity to provide lifesaving assistance.

-This project aims to produce evidence-based case studies highlighting how the de-risking strategies of financial institutions are affecting the work of humanitarian organisations in Somalia, Sudan, Syria, Yemen and Pakistan.
+This project aims to produce evidence-based case studies highlighting how the de-risking strategies of financial institutions are affecting the work of humanitarian organisations in Yemen, Somalia, Syria and Palestine.